 As a start for the study, a need analysis was conducted in addressing the suitability of GO as the topic of investigation and the adaptation of eight elements of STEM practice in Matriculation.
-In order to provide the data for analysis, the researcher applied an puttaka upsted any provide a provide a matriculation College as the respondents.
-Interview method on Physics lecturers from a Matriculation College as the respondents' perceptions and opinions more thoroughly and in a flexible way.
+In order to provide the data for analysis, the researcher applied an puttakaupstedumy of the data for analysis, the researcher applied an puttakaupstedumy of the data for analysis and the respondents.
+Interview method on Physics lecturers from a Matriculation College as the respondents.
+Interview is one of the data collection techniques that is able to gather respondents' perceptions and opinions more thoroughly and in a flexible way.
 This technique proposes a thorough process of seeking particular information from the respondents (Adhabi & Anozie, 2017).
 The implementation of interview method for the current study was intended to attain the respondents' thoughts and their feelings towards the selected topic of study and to what extent do the respondents understand and the adaptation of eight elements in STEM practice at Matriculation level.